Nuclear Services

 Douglas Point Solid Waste Remediation

 We removed and characterized 264 drums (114,000 pounds) of fuel tray segments from the Reactor Building and removed, characterized, and packaged waste streams located throughout the Service Building, including 24,000 pounds of DAW, 50,000 pounds of equipment and debris requiring decontamination and survey for free release/recycle, 17,000 pounds of waste for bulk survey for release (BSFR), and 31,000 pounds of lead for decontamination and survey for free release/recycle.
 We installed a process enclosure within the facility to allow for the intrusive characterization, sorting, segregating, and packaging of the various waste streams.
 Characterization was performed using contamination surveys, dose rate measurements, and in situ object counting systems (ISOCS) measurements.
-Packaging was performed using sea/land containers, B-25 boxes, and soft-sided IP-1 containers.
+Packaging was done using sea/land containers, B-25 boxes, and soft-sided IP-1 containers.

 CNL Liquid Waste Treatment